If you have a well and are dealing with water issues, read this post to…

-To increase the pressure, first locate the well pump pressure switch located on the pipe that connects the well and the tank.
-It’s a small rectangle-shaped box with a cover.
+To increase water pressure, first locate the well pump pressure switch located on the pipe that connects the well and the tank.
+It's a small rectangle-shaped box with a cover.

 Remove the cover and you'll see two nuts that control specific setttings:

-Turn the cut-off valve clockwise 1/2″ and then turn the circuit breaker to turn the well pump back on.
+Turn the cut-off valve clockwise 1/2" and then turn the circuit breaker to turn the well pump back on.
 This way you can check your settings, and drain the water out of the tank by running a faucet until the pump starts running.
-Test the pressure, and if you’re satisfied with the results, tighten the nuts, put the cover back on, and enjoy your water pressure.
+This should have increased water pressure.
+Test the pressure, and if you're satisfied with the results, tighten the nuts, put the cover back on, and enjoy your water pressure.

 It's important to never adjust your psi on your well pump pressure switch to above 60 as this can cause damage to your tank.